nelsojona/openai-delete-all-files/README.md

-# OpenAI File Deletion Script
+# OpenAI File and Assistant Deletion Script

-This script is designed to delete files from your OpenAI account.
-It reads file IDs from a `file_list.json` file and uses the OpenAI API to delete each file.
+This script is designed to delete both files and assistants from your OpenAI account.
+It first fetches the lists of file and assistant IDs from your account and then uses the OpenAI API to delete each file and assistant.

 ## Prerequisites